Why So Many Indians Can't Decide

 When Should You Choose RD?

-RD is not the wrong choice — it's simply the right choice for specific situations.
+RD is not the wrong choice.
+It is the right choice for specific situations.
 Here are the cases where an RD makes more sense than an SIP:

 - Short-term goal within 1–3 years: Planning to buy a car, go on a foreign trip, or build a down payment for a home loan in 2 years?
 RD is ideal.
 SIP in equity funds over such short periods can be risky if markets are down when you need the money.